-Click the ON button by the Super Knob to toggle turning the effect(s) on and off.
+Click the ON button by the Super Knobs to toggle turning the effect(s) on and off.

-The effects chain works in series going from effects slots 1 to 3, meaning that the effected audio from slot 1 passes through slot 2, and is then passed through slot 3.
+The effects chain works in series going from effects slots 1 to 3.
+The effected audio from slot 1 passes through slot 2, which is then passed through slot 3.